Twitter To Hand @POTUS Account To Biden On Inauguration Day - UrduPoint

 Twitter To Hand @POTUS Account To Biden On Inauguration Day

-Washington, (UrduPoint / Pakistan Point News - 21st Nov, 2020 ) :Twitter will hand control of the presidential @POTUS account to Joe Biden when he is sworn in on inauguration day, even if President Donald Trump has not conceded his election loss, US media reported Friday.
+Washington, (UrduPoint / Pakistan Point News - 22nd Nov, 2020 ) :Twitter confirmed Saturday it will hand control of the presidential @POTUS account to Joe Biden when he is sworn in on inauguration day, even if President Donald Trump has not conceded his election loss.

-The process is being done in consultation with the National Archives, as it was in 2017, he said.
+"As we did for the presidential transition in 2017, this process is being done in close consultation with the National Archives and Records Administration," the statement said.

-The handover will see all existing tweets on @POTUS, as well as @FLOTUS, @VP and other official accounts, archived.
+The handover will see all existing tweets on @POTUS, as well as @FLOTUS (the First Lady), @VP (vice president) and other official accounts, archived.

 The accounts will then be reset to zero tweets and transferred to the incoming Biden White House that day.